prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise5.md

-# Exercise 5 — Testing
+# Exercise 5: Testing

 ## Introduction

-This week's task involves the testing of your prototype, focusing on...

-- Evaluate your prototypes with peers.
+This week's task involves the testing of your prototype with your classmates.
+The goal of the exercise is to observe users interact with your prototype, and gather feedback on the ease of use and other aspects of your work.
+You will then incorporate this feedback in the next steps of your warm-up projects.

+**Methodology**

 - Each group will assess their paper prototype with 3 classmates, assigning them key tasks to complete.
 - Half of the groups will be responsible for testing their prototype, while the remaining groups will participate, and roles will be swapped afterward.
+- You will be provide concise and clear instructions on what the task is, then sit back, observe and take detailed notes **without engaging in a conversation with the participant**.

 ## Instructions

 ::: tip Figma File

-Continue to use the Figma file from exercise 1.
+Continue to use the Figma file from Exercise 1.
-Complete your work on the corresponding page for this exercise.
+Complete your work on the page corresponding to Exercise 5.

 :::